codectified/mindroots/src/content/intro.md

 Roots are green.
 Forms are blue.
 Words are red.
 And corpus items are yellow-gold.

-Each of the buttons below will generate a random node of the specified type.
+Each of the buttons below will generate a random node of the specified type with each press.

 Click a node to show its links.